lxc/incus/doc/instance-exec.md

 ### User, groups and working directory

-LXD has a policy not to read data from within the instances or trust anything that can be found in the instance.
+Incus has a policy not to read data from within the instances or trust anything that can be found in the instance.
-Therefore, LXD does not parse files like `/etc/passwd`, `/etc/group` or `/etc/nsswitch.conf` to handle user and group resolution.
+Therefore, Incus does not parse files like `/etc/passwd`, `/etc/group` or `/etc/nsswitch.conf` to handle user and group resolution.

-As a result, LXD doesn't know the home directory for the user or the supplementary groups the user is in.
+As a result, Incus doesn't know the home directory for the user or the supplementary groups the user is in.

-By default, LXD runs commands as `root` (UID 0) with the default group (GID 0) and the working directory set to `/root`.
+By default, Incus runs commands as `root` (UID 0) with the default group (GID 0) and the working directory set to `/root`.
 You can override the user, group and working directory by specifying absolute values through the following flags:

 - `--user` - the user ID for running the command